 3 The term worldviews is used throughout the document to refer to a person's way of understanding, experiencing and responding to the world.
 It can be described as a philosophy of life or an approach to life.
-It could refer to an 'institutional' worldview to describe organised worldviews including religions as well as Humanism, Secularism and assesses the way RE contributes to the outworking of church school's Christian vision.
-It highlights the responsibility of Church school leaders to ensure that pupils flourish academically through the provision of high-quality RE.
-In addition, in voluntary aided schools, a judgement on standards in teaching and learning in RE is included in the SIAMS report.
+It could refer to an 'institutional' worldview to describe organised worldviews including religions as well as Humanism, Secularism and Atheism or a 'personal' worldview for an individual's way of understanding and living in the world which may be drawn